 Your choice should depend on your type of work.
 If you prefer hourly work, it’s better to choose oDesk.
 If it’s a one off project, freelancer.com and Guru are more suitable as they provide a process for upload funds in escrow.
 For project-based work, it’s usually good to use vWorker.

-A provider based in the US can be easily found on Guru while Elance requires providers to pay in order to be listed.
+An outsourcing provider based in the US can be easily found on Guru while Elance requires providers to pay in order to be listed.
 This procedure well eliminates some lower quality providers and though you pay more, you also get a better result.

 Individual or team?